Last Updated: 12 July 2022

 Third Party

 In some instances, external consultants will be required in areas such as health and safety and human resources.
-Consultants and third parties who specialize in internal control systems can enhance the system’s reliability.
+Consultants and third parties who specialise in internal control systems can enhance the system’s reliability.

 Annual Review